 I have never been at Izakayas where don’t have “whiskey highball”.

-You can ask making stronger more depends on Izakayas but some Izakayas offer the extra pay for it, or they don’t have the option.
+You can ask making a strong one depends on Izakayas but some Izakayas offer the extra pay for it, or even they don’t have the option.

-When you want to ask the stronger whiskey highball, say “Koime(濃いめ), please”.
+When you want to ask the strong whiskey highball, say “Koime(濃いめ), please”.

-Isn’t it fun to know why the highball became in the part of Japanese drinking culture?
+Isn’t it fun to know why highball became part of Japanese drinking culture?

-It’s so refresh with strong fizz and fresh lemon, and smokey whiskey flavor.
+It’s so refreshing with strong fizz and fresh lemon, and smokey whiskey flavor.

-“Highball” is one of Japanese lifestyle, why not try it during the dream Japan trip.
+“Highball” is one of the Japanese lifestyle as well as icy cold draft beer, Chu-Hi, and Lemon sour. why not try it during the dream Japan trip.